-MANAGEMENT OF FIRE SAFETY Yes No N/A Competent person(s) appointed to assist in undertaking relevant general preventive and protective measures for fire precautions? \boxtimes Is a copy of the current Fire Risk Assessment kept on the premises? \boxtimes Suitable arrangements in place to review the Fire Risk Assessments? \boxtimes Are fire procedures in place and documented?
+MANAGEMENT OF FIRE SAFETY Yes No N/A Competent person(s) appointed to assist in undertaking relevant general preventive and protective measures for fire precautions? \boxtimes Is a copy of the current fire risk assessment kept on the premises? \boxtimes Suitable arrangements in place to review the fire risk assessments? \boxtimes Are fire procedures in place and documented?
 (Fire Safety File) \boxtimes Are there suitable arrangements for calling meeting and providing relevant information to the fire service? \boxtimes Are there suitable fire assembly points? \boxtimes Are procedures in place for recording persons entering and leaving the premises? \boxtimes Are procedures in place for the signing in, provision of fire safety information and supervision of visitors and members of the public? \boxtimes Are there adequate procedures for evacuation of vulnerable persons?
-E.g. elderly, children, or persons with restricted mobility? \boxtimes

-Are appropriate control procedures in place to control contractors, such as hot works permit and fire safety evacuation knowledge? \boxtimes Are procedures in place to ensure coordination and communication between tenants/landlord regarding fire safety? \boxtimes
+E.g. elderly, children, or persons with restricted mobility? \boxtimes Are appropriate control procedures in place to control contractors, such as hot works permit and fire safety evacuation knowledge? \boxtimes Are procedures in place to ensure coordination and communication between tenants/landlord regarding fire safety? \boxtimes

+\boxtimes

 The fire evacuation procedure for the flats is a 'Stay put' policy unless effected by smoke or fire.

-Access for the emergency services is via a fire control switch/lock at the main access doorway.
+Access for the emergency services is via a fire control switch/lock at the main access door.
 Contractors are controlled by Halton Housing, which should include any hot work performed.

-Fire action notices are provided within the common area.
+Fire action notices are not provided within the common area, as stated previously.